Racing Saddle as a Presentation

 Tibetan Saddle

 This Tibetan Saddle is dated about about 1920, so it is not old.
 The saddle is made from small sections of wood.
-I doubt if larger pieces of wood are easy to find in Tibet.
-Although they may have been imported from China.
-Until the wood speckled is identified it is hard to say what
+I doubt if large pieces of wood are easy to find in Tibet.
+The saddle may have been imported from China, it is hard to say what is

 More ...